Sustainable population: Carrying capacity

 Talk of economic and population growth overshooting the limits of Earth's carrying capacity for humans is popular in environmentalism.
 The potential limiting factor for the human population might include water availability, energy availability, renewable resources, non-renewable resources, heat removal, photosynthetic capacity, or land availability for food production.
 Or, as current trends suggest, the limiting factors might involve ecosystems’ ability to absorb human pollution, as with climate change, ocean acidification, or the toxification of rivers and streams.
 The applicability of carrying capacity as a measurement of the Earth's limits in terms of the human population has been questioned, since it has proved difficult to calculate or predict the upper limits of population growth.
 The concept of carrying capacity has often been cited in arguments advocating population stabilization since the mid-20th century.
+As a result, many contemporary researchers treat carrying capacity not as a fixed ecological constant, but as a context-dependent concept shaped by social, technological, and economic conditions.

 The application of the concept of carrying capacity for the human population, which exists in a non-equilibrium, has been criticized for not successfully being able to model the processes between humans and the environment.
 In popular discourse the concept is often used vaguely in the sense of a "balance between nature and human populations".